jthefang/Effective-Java-Third-Edition-Reading-Notes/chapter-2.md

 The Builder pattern is quite flexible.
 A single builder can be used repeatedly to build multiple objects.
 The parameters of the builder can be tweaked between invocations of the build method to vary the objects that are created.
 A builder can fill in some fields automatically upon object creation, such as a serial number that increases each time an object is created.

+Disadvantages:
-The Builder pattern has disadvantages as well.
-In order to create an object, you must first create its builder.
-While the cost of creating this builder is unlikely to be noticeable in practice, it could be a problem in performance-critical situations.
-Also, the Builder pattern is more verbose than the telescoping constructor pattern, so it should be used only if there are enough parameters to make it worthwhile, say four or more.
-But keep in mind that you may want to add more parameters in the future.
-But if you start out with constructors or static factories and switch to a builder when the class evolves to the point where the number of parameters gets out of hand, the obsolete constructors or static factories will stick out like a sore thumb.
+1. In order to create an object, you must first create its builder.
+It could be a problem in performance-critical situations.
+2. Builder pattern is more verbose than the telescoping constructor pattern, so it should be used only if there are enough parameters to make it worthwhile, say four or more.
+    1. However, you may want to add more parameters in the future.
+If you start out with constructors or static factories and switch to a builder when the class evolves to the point where the number of parameters gets out of hand, the obsolete constructors or static factories will stick out like a sore thumb.
 Therefore, it’s often better to start with a builder in the first place.

 In summary, the Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters, especially if many of the parameters are optional or of identical type.
 Client code is much easier to read and write with builders than with telescoping constructors, and builders are much safer than JavaBeans.